chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/screen.md

 As we saw previously, the `TaskList` component is a **container** that renders the `PureTaskList` presentational component.
 By definition with other frameworks, container components cannot be simply rendered in isolation; they expect to be passed some context or to connect to a service.

-When placing the `TaskList` into Storybook, we were able to ilustrate this issue by simply rendering the `PureTaskList` and avoiding the container.
+When placing the `TaskList` into Storybook, we were able to illustrate this issue by simply rendering the `PureTaskList` and avoiding the container.
 We'll do something similar and render the `PureInboxScreen` in Storybook also.

 So when we setup our stories in `pure-inbox-screen.stories.js`:

 ```javascript
 // app/components/pure-inbox-screen.stories.js

 import { hbs } from 'ember-cli-htmlbars';

 export default {